stewndungu/Personal_Projects/README.md

 Once you paste the code to your respective IDE, all you need is to run

-There are instructions prompts that appear before every decision one can make on the command line of your IDE
+There are instruction prompts that appear before every decision one can make on the command line of your IDE

+***Most  common edge case were sorta fixed however feel free to find a bug and comment it

 # Reasons for creation of this project
  1. Team Collaboration : The class heavily stressed the key to learn how to code with other team members from readable code and coordination of tasks